y2k04/revoltkit/README.md

 # revoltkit
-A PluralKit bot for Revolt
+A PluralKit API bot for Revolt